AxewBoTX/dotfiles/Install Guide.md

 You can install it on your respective system by following these simple steps: -
 - If you are on a Debian Based System then you can refer to [this](https://youtu.be/j1I63wGcvU4) YouTube video for installing i3WM on your system.
 - For Arch Based Systems you can also follow the same video but using Arch based commands.

+## Alacritty
+[Alacritty](https://github.com/alacritty/alacritty) is a Open Source Terminal for multiple Operating Systems.
+You can follow the fowlloing steps to install Alacritty on your respecting Systems:-
+- For Windows you can go to